Jol Rong (film): Production

 The movie Jol Rong's shooting was started on 9 October 2021 in Hotapara, Gazipur, and the second lot of the movie was shot in Shutkipalli of Cox's Bazar, St. Martin's, and Bandarban.

 Release

 The movie 'Jol Rong' received clearance from the Censor Board in September 2023 and was scheduled to be released in theaters by the end of 2023, but it was not released.
-The film was released on 8 June 2025 in OTT platform iScreen on 2nd day of Eid al-Adha of 2025.
+The film was released on 8 June 2025 on the OTT platform iScreen on the 2nd day of Eid al-Adha of 2025.
 The film was released on 8 August 2025 in theaters.